Christ Church St Laurence: Other artworks

 Over the course of the first half of the twentieth century, Christ Church displayed a variety of framed art prints by Renaissance and later artists.
-Apart from the Stations of the Cross by Piedmontese painter Luigi Morgari (1857-1935), these have been superseded, from the late 1960s, by original art works.
+Apart from the Stations of the Cross by Piedmontese painter Luigi Morgari (1857-1935), these have been superseded, from the late 1960s, by original artworks.
 Many of these works were produced by parishioners of Christ Church.
 The works include:

 The most recent major commission is the Orthodox Icon Series (2005) by Earle Backen.
 The set of 14 icons depicts scenes from the life of Jesus and the Church and carries on the sequence commenced in the Triptych of the Incarnation.
 They are displayed throughout the year, except in Lent and Holy Week, when the Stations of the Cross are displayed in their place.

 Worship

 All the activities of Christ Church St Laurence have their origin in the worship of God.
 That worship takes the form of at least 25 public services every week.

 Mass is celebrated three times on Sunday, twice on Wednesday and once on other days, with additional celebrations on major feast days.
 On Sundays and feast days High Mass or Solemn Mass is celebrated.
 Three Sunday services are accompanied by music.
 Sermons are preached at all Sunday Masses as well as on feast days.
 High Mass on Sundays and feast days, and other occasional services, are livestreamed on the YouTube platform, with recordings subsequently available on that platform.
 Each year a visiting priest preaches daily over Holy Week and Easter.
 The devotion of the Stations of the Cross is observed on Fridays in Lent.

 Clergy and a group of trained parishioners take communion to people who are in hospital or housebound.
 Other sacraments are administered as requested.

 The offices of Morning and Evening Prayer are read daily, in accordance with the prescription of the Book of Common Prayer.
 These offices follow A Prayer Book for Australia, except Evening Prayer or Evensong on Sunday which follows the Book of Common Prayer of 1662.
 Morning and Evening Prayer are also read daily by parishioners unable to attend at the church, using the videoconferencing software Zoom.
 Any interested person may join this group.

 A congregation linked to the parish worships monthly at Mittagong, New South Wales.

 A Christian meditation group meets weekly.
 Outside of formal services, the church is open for long hours on weekdays, when it is visited by many people from its busy neighbourhood who use it for personal devotion or meditation.

 There is an active children and youth ministry.